UweAlex/T1D-DOSIS/README.md

 1. **Goal of APS:** Short-term glucose control, based on the ISF and CarbFactor values *set by the user*.

-2. **Goal of T1D-DOSIS:** The optimization and updating of the **underlying constants** (ISF, CarbFactor), ensuring that the *basis* for control is more precise.
-Additionally: Precise suggestions for insulin doses and glucose administrations to manage hypos more safely.
+2. **Goal of T1D-DOSIS:** To suggest precise insulin and glucose doses, with therapeutic factors (ISF, CarbFactor) as largely internal quantities derived in the process.
+These factors can be exported or used elsewhere as a byproduct.

-**Synergy:** T1D-DOSIS improves the accuracy of the factors that form the basis for any dosing calculation or APS system.
-The optimized ISF or CarbFactor value calculated by the Julia backend could, for example, be adopted by the user in AndroidAPS or Loop once a week.
+**Synergy:** T1D-DOSIS provides actionable dose suggestions while generating reusable therapeutic factors that improve the basis for any dosing calculation or APS system.
+For example, the computed ISF or CarbFactor could be adopted by the user in AndroidAPS or Loop once a week.

 ### 5.3 Further Synergies in the Open-Source Ecosystem